AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 ## Pass by Value vs. Pass by Reference

 Okay, we've established that "object references" in JavaScript are really pointers and that pointers are good at one thing: storing memory addresses.
 Objects reside at these memory addresses.
 We can visit those addresses and modify the objects that live there, or we can have a variable point to an entirely new object at some other location in memory.
 With this background, we're ready to understand why pass by reference does not exist in JavaScript.

-### What Is Pass by Reference?
+### Pass by Reference

 We've learned what references really are: *aliases*.
 And as it turns out, this is precisely the kind of reference that we're talking about when we say a language has "pass by reference."
 It's all about aliasing arguments that were passed in!